 Customers/Applications: Desktop 3D Printer owners

-Exports: 60 to 65% of sales are in the USA, other sales originate in Europe (especially the Netherlands) and Asia (Including Singapore and China).
+Exports: 60 to 65 percent of sales are in the USA, other sales originate in Europe (especially the Netherlands) and Asia (Including Singapore and China).

 Skills and Educational needs